The Defining Decade in Iowa’s Nutrient Reduction Strategy.

-Since 2013, we've taken significant steps in reducing nutrient losses that flow into our waterways.
-While we are far from finished, these last ten years of the Iowa Nutrient Reduction Strategy have defined how one common goal can spark change that impacts all Iowans.
+A single group or solution doesn't define our successes.
+While we are far from finished, these last ten years of the Iowa Nutrient Reduction Strategy have shown how one common goal can bring together an entire state to spark change that impacts all Iowans.

 Building on our promise of progress